-Quizzes-Online quizzes will be given every week or two.
-These are to be completed outside of class.
-Quizzes will always be announced in advance.
+Quizzes-Online quizzes will be taken on the UA Blackboard Learn site.
+These will be announced on the class webpage at least 48 hours in advance.
 No make-up quizzes will be given.

 Homework-Homework will be assigned every week or two, and will consist of both programming and answering questions.
 Homework turned in late will generally be penalized.
-Homework submitted more than two weeks after the assignment due date will generally not be graded.
+Homework submitted more than two weeks after the assignment due date will not be graded, unless prior arrangements have been made with the instructor.